 - Preschoolers love to ask questions and hypothesize answers.

-FAVORITE BOOKS FOR 4-5 YEAR-OLDS
+BEST BOOKS FOR 4-5 YEAR-OLDS

 If I Built a Houseby Chris Van Dusen has spurred huge remodeling plans in our house.
 Almost daily, my son shares his grand drawings and ideas for knocking down walls in our home.

 I love that this book inspires kids to dream big and think creatively.
 Imagine a house with an entire room dedicated to a fish tank.
 Or, a kitchen that will make whatever dish you can think of each day.
 Those are just some of the fun things you will find in this book.
 We also enjoyed Van Dusen’s If I Built a Car.
 Also, check out If I Built a School.

 One of my son’s favorite authors this year was Bob Staake.
 I think it is so cool that he can find a book in the library and recognize the illustrations being Staake’s work.
 It was hard to pick just one of his books for this list, but we are going with The Red Lemon.
 Farmer McPhee loves his prized yellow lemons.
 One day he discovers a red lemon tree and immediately assumes that it is awful and not worthy of being in his grove.
 So, he tosses it away.
 Fast forward 200 years and McPhee’s farm is now a pile of weeds.
 On another island is a flourishing community complete with red lemon trees.
 My son wanted me to make sure that I included Bluebirdby Staake in this list too.